zestedesavoir/zmarkdown/packages/remark-disable-tokenizers/README.md

 # remark-disable-tokenizers [![Build Status][build-badge]][build-status] [![Coverage Status][coverage-badge]][coverage-status]

 This plugin can disable any or all remark `blockTokenizers` and `inlineTokenizers`.
-It not only disables the ones provided by remark core but any tokenizers that have been added to the remark parser whether through plugins or not.
+It can not only disable the ones provided by remark core, but also any other tokenizer that has been added to the remark parser whether through plugins or not.

+Remark default tokenizers that can be disabled are listed [here][remark-doc]:

+* [blockTokenizers][blockTokenizers]
+* [inlineTokenizers][inlineTokenizers]

 ## Configuration